Article: Planning for the future: Transition to Adulthood

 - Whether support staff and other residents have accurate information about FASD and how to support those impacted

 - House rules and guidelines (For example, you may want to establish a plan for different scenarios – how to say no if someone asks to stay for an extended period of time without paying rent, or what time visitors need to leave)

-- Decide if an external person needs to help managing paychecks, savings and daily expenditures
+- Whether an external person needs to help manage paychecks, savings and daily expenditures

-- Discuss the risks of credit cards and online ordering
+- The risks of credit cards and online ordering

-Identify 3 “safe” individuals to call when input for decisions is needed
+Make it easy to get feedback.
+Identify 3 “safe” individuals to call when input for decisions is needed.

-You may need support with things like job coaching, vocational rehabilitation services and transportation; ask questions like:
+Someone with an FASD may need support with things like job coaching, vocational rehabilitation services and transportation.
+Encourage them to ask questions like: